John

 Singest of summer in full-throated ease.

-O, for a draught of vintage! that hath been
+a draught of vintage! that hath been

 Cool'd a long age in the deep-delved earth,